-Project Sub-component Target Activities Outputs Outcome Goal/ impact Methodology for Measuring Results Baseline indicator Target after completion of Project 80% on issuance of FCR 6.
-Development of 370 acres land for terracing (LFT) a) In each LT village, small farmers will be mobilized b) They agree to contribute 20% of the cost c) Agree to first construct the tank with his/her own funds and then received subsidy at 80% on issuance of FCR Farmer's income will be increased by increasing agricultural land due to terraces development.
+Project Sub-component Target Activities Outputs Outcome Goal/ impact Methodology for Measuring Results Baseline indicator Target after completion of Project funds and then received subsidy at 80% on issuance of FCR employment to about 5,000 labors.
+6. Development of 370 acres land for terracing (LFT) In each LT village, small farmers will be mobilized They agree to contribute 20% of the cost Agree to first construct the tank with his/her own funds and then received subsidy at 80% on issuance of FCR Farmer's income will be increased by increasing agricultural land due to terraces development.
 500 acres Per unit production of farmers will increase by converting approximately 370 acres of non-culturable waste land into culturable.
 Crop production will increase; land sliding will reduce due to terraces formation; rainwater infiltration will increase.
 Approximately 740 farmers will permanently engage in agriculture.
-Approximately 1,850 labors will be benefited from these interventions. a) Adopting the Sampling formula/ sample of water ponds farmer will be surveyed b) A data collection form will be designed to measure water saving due to WSPs c) The forms used for baseline and impact surveys in case of WSP will also be used for LFTs d) Same data analysis will be carried out here as in WSPs (1).
-7. Development of 70 numbers of micro-watershed areas (MWA) a) In each MWA small farmers mobilized to construct MWA b) They agree to contribute 20% of the cost c) Agree to first construct the tank with his/her own funds and then received subsidy at 80% on issuance of FCR Approx. 7,000 acres of the area will be converted into agriculture/ forest land which will improve the aesthetic value of the area.
+Approximately 1,850 labors will be benefited from these interventions.
+Adopting the Sampling formula/ sample of water ponds farmer will be surveyed A data collection form will be designed to measure water saving due to WSPs The forms used for baseline and impact surveys in case of WSP will also be used for LFTs Same data analysis will be carried out here as in WSPs (1).
+7. Development of 70 numbers of micro-watershed areas (MWA) In each MWA small farmers mobilized to construct MWA They agree to contribute 20% of the cost Agree to first construct the tank with his/her own funds and then received subsidy at Approx. 7,000 acres of the area will be converted into agriculture/ forest land which will improve the aesthetic value of the area.
 02 micro watershed developed Culturable wasteland will be converted into an agricultural productive land.
-Farmer's income will be increased through agriculture, livestock, fisheries and forestry etc. Developing micro-watersheds will improve climatic condition of the area; floods chances will be minimized by harvesting rainwater in water harvesting interventions; land sliding and soil erosion will be minimized.
+Farmer's income will be increased through agriculture, livestock, Developing micro-watersheds will improve climatic condition of the area; floods chances will be minimized by harvesting rainwater in water harvesting interventions; land sliding and soil erosion will be minimized.
 Moreover, aesthetic value of the land will be improved.
-Approximately 14,000 people will engage in agriculture sector a) Adopting the Sampling formula/ sample of water ponds farmer will be surveyed b) A data collection form will be designed to measure water saving due to MWA s c) The forms used for baseline and impact surveys in case of WSP will also be used for WRs d) Same data analysis will be carried out here as in WSPs (1).
+Adopting the Sampling formula/ sample of water ponds farmer will be surveyed A data collection form will be designed to measure water saving due to MWA s The forms used for baseline and impact surveys in case of WSP will also be used for WRs Same data analysis will be carried out here as in WSPs (1).